FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/nomad_simulations.md

     simulation = Simulation()
     ```

     Now, we can assign the elapsed time of the CPU1 by defining the start and the end quantities, i.e., `cpu1_start` and `cpu1_end`.
-Due to the units, we need to also import the [Pint](https://pint.readthedocs.io/en/stable/) utility class `ureg`:
+To assign the units, we also need to import the [Pint](https://pint.readthedocs.io/en/stable/) utility class `ureg`:
     ```python
     from nomad.units import ureg
     simulation.cpu1_start = 0 * ureg.second